norchain/Neunity/NeunityVisualStudioIntegration.md

 Neunity is a framework providing the toolset and workflow to increase the development effiency for NEO Smart Contracts (SC) and C# Dapps.
 In this article, we'll introduce how to use Visual Studio to debug NEO SC(C#).

+## Sample Process

+We'll demostrate an Unity project example.
+But you'll find it's also available for other C# Dapps.

+1. Download Neunity project from [HERE](https://github.com/norchain/Neunity) and unzip it.
+2. Open Neunity.sln,

 ## The Purpose

 One of the most outstanding challenge of developing NEO Dapps/SC is on the blockchain interaction.
 To test/debug the SC we have to face the following challenges, comparing with the conventional app development: